The Short Answer – YES!

 Solar works very well here in the Northwest.
 Even taking into account our cloudy weather throughout much of the year, solar is our most abundant renewable energy resource.
 In fact, the Portland/Vancouver area receives as much annual solar energy as the national average.

 Not convinced yet?
-Another reason solar works in Vancouver and Portland is because we have long, mild summer days which make up for our cloudy winters.
+Another reason solar works in Southwestern Washington and Portland is because we have long, mild summer days which make up for our cloudy winters.
 The ‘mild’ part is important because solar electric works best not when it’s really hot outside, but when it’s mild.
 77° is the scientifically best temperature for solar panels to operate.
 Guess what the average temperature is here in the Portland/Vancouver area from May-October.
 Yep…77°.
 So, our summers are scientifically perfect for solar!

 Here’s more proof.
 Ever heard of Net Metering?
 Net Metering is what happens when your solar panels are generating more electricity than what your home or business is consuming.
 Where does that excess electricity go?
 When your solar panels generate more electricity than you need, that excess electricity has to go somewhere.
 It goes to your power company.
 Your power company will ‘bank’ that excess electricity for you until you need it.